So, you’re asking yourself, why does my toe hurt?

-There are numerous reasons as to why you might be experiencing painful toes.
+There are numerous reasons as to why you might be experiencing painful toes, it could be Hammer Toes, or something a little less obvious like wearing ill fitting shoes.
 It is easy to push it to one side as if it is nothing, but it is vital you do not ignore it, especially if redness and swelling accompany your pain.

 An ingrown toenail is when the sides of your toenail grow into the surrounding skin.
 The longer your toe is left in this condition, the more vulnerable you are to infection.
 As your nail has pierced through your skin, your body reacts by creating an intemperate response, leading to redness, swelling, warmth and pain in the area.